calebyhan/CalebHan/Projects and Applications/elon_sentiment/README.md

 Average polarity over time
 ![Avg polarity](https://cdn.discordapp.com/attachments/905301278647783428/1079226671003086898/image.png)

+Unfortunately, due to lack of academic access, only last 7 days of replies are available.
+However, technically, this application would theoretically work with that access.

 Process:
 1. Gather tweets since Elon Musk bought twitter (October 27, 2022)
 2. Gather top 100 replies to those tweets (if less than 100 replies then gets all those replies)